High blood pressure and ACE inhibitors

 - Salty or metallic taste or a decreased ability to taste.
 This effect usually goes away as you continue taking the medication.

 - Physical symptoms.
-Sore throat, fever, mouth sores, unusual bruising, fast or irregular heartbeat, chest pain, and swelling of feet, ankles and lower legs.
+Sore throat, fever, mouth sores, or swelling of feet, ankles and lower legs.
 Seek medical advice if you have any of these symptoms.
+Unusual bruising, fast or irregular heartbeat, chest pain needs urgent medical advice.

 - Swelling of your neck, face, and tongue.
 See urgent medical attention.
 These represent a serious emergency.